 Can a Joint Owner of a Property Force a Sale?

 However, it is a stressful process and it can cost a big amount of money.
 Plus, there are some rules and regulations.
-When there is a legal document within a Deed of Trust then the proceedings will go in a different way.
+When there is a legal document within a Deed of Trust then the proceedings will go differently.

 In this article, I am going to explain the topic “Can a joint owner of a property force a sale?”
 I will also discuss some related topics and the way of forcing a sale of a jointly owned property.
 Before discussing all that I will describe what is